graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 The protected method `GetRegisteredProperties` has been renamed to `GetRegisteredMembers` and now supports returning both properties and fields, although fields are not included with the default implementation.
 Override the method in a derived class to include fields.

+### 24. `EnumerationGraphType` parses exact names

+Consider GraphQL `enum Color { RED GREEN BLUE }` and corresponding `EnumerationGraphType`.
+In v4 `ParseValue("rED")` yields internal value for `RED` name.
+In v5 this behavior was changed and `ParseValue("rED")` throws error `Unable to convert 'rED' to the scalar type 'Color'`.

+### 25. `EnumerationGraphType.AddValue` changes

+`description` argument from `EnumerationGraphType.AddValue` method was marked as optional and moved after `value` argument.
+If you use this method and set descriptions, you will need to change the order of arguments.
+Since changing the order of arguments in some cases can remain invisible to the caller and lead to hardly detected bugs, the method name has been changed from `AddValue` to `Add`.